PhD Health Administration Degrees in Indiana

 Discover how you can change the future of Indiana healthcare.
 Use our list of schools below to contact programs that award a doctorate in healthcare administration in Indiana.

-Indiana recently rolled out its Healthy Indiana Plan 2.0 (Wish TV, 2016).
-This plan provides affordable insurance for residents, but it's expected to lead to a significant increase in patients at facilities throughout Indiana.
+Indiana’s Healthy Indiana Plan provides affordable insurance for residents, but it’s expected to lead to a significant increase in patients at facilities throughout Indiana.
 Whether you want to work for a private organization or take on a legislative position, it may take a lot of work from PhD graduates to make this transition smooth and easy.

 Indiana, like many other Midwestern states, is struggling with issues in rural healthcare.
-Executives note that it is increasingly difficult to get funding for rural hospitals, despite the fact that those same hospitals serve a significant portion of Indiana's population (Inside Indiana Business, 2016).
+Executives note that it is increasingly difficult to get funding for rural hospitals, despite the fact that those same hospitals serve a significant portion of Indiana’s population.

 Are There Online PhD Programs in Healthcare Administration in Indiana?